Auto Accidents While Working

 A Vermont Workers' Compensation Attorney Can Help

-You were driving a company vehicle, got in an accident, and now you are injured and unable to work.
+You were driving a company vehicle, got into an accident, and now you are injured and unable to work.
 Who is responsible for your lost wages and medical bills?
 What about suing the other driver?
 Even though it is an injury while working, can you sue the other driver who caused the crash?
 An experienced Vermont workers’ compensation lawyer can help you sort out these questions and pursue the remedies you need.
 We have 33 years of injury litigation experience.

 Put our experience to work for you and call the Law Office of Charles L.